abdullah448/CDC_MyRepo/readme1.txt

-This is my first statement
+This is my first statementSecond line written